neithernut/dr.w.falls/doc/design/Gameplay.md

 below them (any more) and moving them to the field of moving elements (thus leaving capsule elements above it as unsupported).

-Although this approach may appear be inefficient at first.
+This approach may appear be inefficient at first.
 However, it does integrate well with the settling recategorization described above, which already requires an iteration from the bottom to the top row.
 In order to simplify the integration, we'll abstract the discovery of unsupported elements only on the level of a single row (and relevant bound elements).